 Imagine owning a coin that’s so rare that it’s the only one known to exist in a private collection.
 This is one of just three known 1822 Capped Bust Half Eagles with two others in the Smithsonian collection.

-Rare Coin auctions of U.S. coins are doing very well in the past year even though almost all major coin shows have been cancelled due to COVID-19.
+Rare Coin auctions of U.S. coins are doing very well in the past year even though almost all major coin shows were cancelled due to COVID-19.
 Buyers and sellers of Rare Coins have come together online eagerly bidding up prices on extremely rare and expensive collectibles.

 Rare Coin Market Extremely Rewarding